Open Hours

 After a Crash: Reporting Requirements in Kansas

-Getting into a vehicle accident, even small ones, can cause a lot of headaches.
+Kansas Department of Revenue controls the DMVGetting into a vehicle accident, even small ones, can cause a lot of headaches.
 Fortunately, most accidents do not cause personal injuries.
 But when you find yourself in a vehicle collision, you may be faced with handling financial, legal and other documentation work.
 But you may be wondering, do I have to report a car accident to the DMV?

 The Department of Motor Vehicles is one organization that you may have to deal with after you are involved in an accident.
 The Kansas DMV is a division of the Kansas Department of Revenue.